mist64/cbmbus_doc/2 Bus Arbitration.md

 # Commodore Peripheral Bus: Part 2: Bus Arbitration, TALK/LISTEN

+* introduction sentence

-* family of Commodore Peripheral Bus protocols
+* series about family of Commodore Peripheral Bus protocols
 * different layers 1 and 2
 * they all share layers 3 and 4
 * image